-Step 3: Prepare a Business Plan
+Step 3: Prepare A Business Plan

-It would help if you decided how much money you want to invest in your cleaning business.
+A business plan would help if you decided how much money you want to invest in your cleaning business.
 The cost of starting a home cleaning business is lower than starting a commercial space cleaning business.